HamidAliakbarlou/HamidAliakbarlou/README.md

 ---

-Let's engage in discussions about leveraging data applications in marketing and business fields.
+Let's engage in discussions about leveraging data applications in business fields.
 I'm enthusiastic about collaborating and networking!